-'''

-$ ssh -i ~/.ssh/<name>.pub ubuntu@<master-ip-address-or-hostname>
+\$ ssh -i ~/.ssh/<name> ubuntu@<master-ip-address-or-fqdn>

-'''

-where you can get the IP address or hostname of a master node from the Azure Portal.
+where you can get the IP address or FQDN of a master node from the Azure Portal.
 For example:

-\$ ssh -i ~/.ssh/mykey123.pub ubuntu@mydnsprefix.westeurope.cloudapp.azure.com
+\$ ssh -i ~/.ssh/mykey123 ubuntu@mydnsprefix.westeurope.cloudapp.azure.com

-Note: All the master nodes should have the same public IP address and hostname (also called the Master FQDN).
+Note: All the master nodes are accessible behind the same public IP address and FQDN.
+You connect to one of the masters randomly based on the load balancing policy.

-The "agent" nodes shouldn't get public IP addresses or hostnames, so you can't SSH to them directly, but you can first SSH to the master and then SSH to an agent from there.
+The "agent" nodes shouldn't get public IP addresses or externally accessible FQDNs, so you can't SSH to them directly, but you can first SSH to the master and then SSH to an agent from there using their hostname.
 To do that, you could copy your SSH key pair to the master (a bad idea), or use SSH agent forwarding (better).
 To do the latter, do the following on the machine you used to SSH to the master: